protronic/ngx-web-serial/projects/ngx-web-serial/README.md

 [![Publish to GitHub Packages](https://github.com/mattfors/ngx-web-serial/actions/workflows/build.yml/badge.svg)](https://github.com/mattfors/ngx-web-serial/actions/workflows/build.yml)

-# Angular Web Serial
+# NgxWebSerial

-Angular Web Serial is an angular module for connecting to serial devices with the Web Serial API.
+NgxWebSerial is an angular library for connecting to serial devices with the Web Serial API and RxJS.

+Connecting, transmitting and receiving data are abstracted to RxJS observables which will be familiar to anyone using Angular.

 ## Installation